TRAPPIST-1f

-TRAPPIST-1f is an exoplanet, likely rocky, orbiting within the habitable zone around the ultracool dwarf star TRAPPIST-1, located 40.7 ly away from Earth in the constellation of Aquarius.
+TRAPPIST-1f is an exoplanet, likely rocky, orbiting within the habitable zone around the ultra-cool red dwarf star TRAPPIST-1, located 40.7 ly away from Earth in the constellation of Aquarius.
 The exoplanet was found by using the transit method, in which the dimming effect that a planet causes as it crosses in front of its star is measured.

-It was one of four new exoplanets to be discovered orbiting the star in 2017 using observations from the Spitzer Space Telescope.
+The planet was one of seven planets to be discovered orbiting the star in 2017 using observations from the Spitzer Space Telescope.

-The planet is likely tidally locked, and has been depicted as an eyeball planet in artistic impressions by NASA.
+The planet is likely tidally locked, and has been as an eyeball planet candidate.

 Physical characteristics

 Mass, radius, and temperature

-TRAPPIST-1f is an Earth-sized exoplanet, meaning it has a radius close to that of Earth.
+TRAPPIST-1f is an Earth-sized exoplanet, meaning it has a radius and mass close to that of Earth.
 It has an equilibrium temperature of 218 K. It has a radius of 1.045 Earth radius and a mass of 1.039 Earth mass.
 It was initially estimated to have a much lower mass, and thus a low density of 3.3±0.9 g/cm3 and a surface gravity around 6.1 m/s2 (62% of Earth's value).
 This suggested a large amount of volatiles, with a 2017 study suggesting that a water ocean may comprise as much as 20% of the planet's mass, increasing the temperature at the bottom of such an ocean to above 1400 K. However, refined density estimates show that TRAPPIST-1f, like other planets in the system, is only slightly less dense than Earth, consistent with a rocky composition.